oesmith/puffing-billy/README.md

 # Puffing Billy

-A stubbing proxy server for ruby.
-Connect it to your browser in integration tests to fake interactions with remote HTTP(S) servers.
+A rewriting web proxy for testing interactions between your browser and external sites.
+Works with ruby + rspec.

+Puffing Billy is like [webmock](https://github.com/bblimke/webmock), but for your browser.

 ![](http://upload.wikimedia.org/wikipedia/commons/0/01/Puffing_Billy_1862.jpg)